Can You Make a Wig from Your Own Hair for a Friend or a Relative who suffers from Hair Loss?

 How Should the Chemo Wig be Cared For?

-We recommend using a professional grade or salon-quality shampoo and conditioner that is free of sulfates and parabens.
+We recommend using a professional grade or salon-quality shampoo and conditioner that doesn’t contain chemicals such as sulfates and parabens

 To keep the hair looking healthy and strong, we also suggest running a lightweight oil on the ends of the hair strands after washing to help restore moisture and balance.